nad0m/multiplayer-hub/README.md

 This is the main application for the Multiplayer Hub.

-Pages are served isomorphically through server and client using the [universal-react-apollo](https://github.com/jimmy319/universal-react-apollo) library.
+Pages are served isomorphically through server and client using Apollo Server and Client.

 ## To install and run:
 - Copy the git remote above under clone or download dropdown